peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/monitoring-and-audit/xray.md

 1. Your code (Java, Python, Go, Node.js, .NET) must import the AWS X-Ray SDK
     - Very little code modification needed
     - The application SDK will then capture:
         - Calls to AWS services
         - HTTP / HTTPS requests
         - Database Calls (MySQL, PostgreSQL, DynamoDB)
         - Queue calls (SQS)
-2. Install the X-Ray daemon or enable X-Ray AWS Integration
+2. Install the X-Ray daemon (EC2) or enable X-Ray AWS Integration (Lambda)
     - X-Ray daemon works as a low level UDP packet interceptor (Linux / Windows / Mac...)
     - AWS Lambda / other AWS services already run the X-Ray daemon for you
     - Each application must have the IAM rights to write data to X-Ray